-What kind of advantages does renting a 4x4 have?
+What kind of advantages does renting a 4x4 in Iceland have?

 All-wheel drive vehicles utilize all four wheels at once.
 Power is transmitted to the four wheels of the vehicle providing additional traction in situations where extra grip is required and beneficial.
 Such instances might include off-roading and also driving when roads are slippery, such as when they’re covered in compacted snow or the invisible hazard of black ice.
 4x4 cars might have the facility to switch off power to two of the wheels when it’s not necessary to have this extra grip, but broadly speaking the two terms are interchangeable.